Round To The Nearest Cent Meaning

 Understanding the Basics of Rounding

 Before diving into the specifics of rounding to the nearest cent, it's crucial to grasp the core principles of rounding in general.
-Rounding is a mathematical process that simplifies numbers by adjusting them to a specified level of precision.
+On the flip side, rounding is a mathematical process that simplifies numbers by adjusting them to a specified level of precision.
 This is particularly useful when dealing with decimal numbers that have many digits after the decimal point, making them cumbersome to work with.

 General Rounding Rules